 Debate!
 Humanitarian Aid.

-In the Cadus Crisis Response Makerspace we not only construct, but we also discuss!
-Every first Thursday of the month at 8 pm we invite you to a talk on current topics.
+The CADUS Crisis Response Makerspace is not only about construction, but also about discussion!
+Once a month, on Thursdays at 8pm, we invite you to a talk on current topics.
 Here we want to discuss with you how humanitarian aid can be made more sustainable.

 What we are working on